devManWeb/javascript-snippets/README.md

 - Trigonom: to view trigonometric functions in a HTML canvas.

 - Simple-clock: a simple analogic clock in a HTML canvas.

+- Reduce-text: Reduce the text to the desired length.